60% of Your Profit Depends on Your Performance Here

-S&P produces more than 60 percent of a dealership’s net profit, is the key to customer retention and provides a dealer’s most significant potential for growth.
+While Variable Operations is widely known for being the basis of a dealership’s operation, Fixed Ops produces more than 60 percent of a dealership’s net profit.
+This department is the key to customer retention and provides a dealer’s most significant potential for growth.
 Because customers have so many options for auto service, improving the service lane is a critical element in any successful business plan, and you must use innovative tools and techniques to get customers coming in and coming back.
 Women make the decisions in most automotive purchase decisions, including maintenance and repair, so they are especially important to your service strategy.

 Build your winning service department with these Women’s Retail Network resources:

-- Join the WRN S&P Network — contact firstname.lastname@example.org for more information.
-The WRN S&P Network is developing tools to exploit every opportunity to drive customer satisfaction in S&P. And we’re extending a special invitation to every female working in General Motors Fixed Operations both in and out of the Women’s Retail Network to come join us.
+- Join the WRN Fixed Ops Network — contact Nicole Mitchell: email@example.com for more information.
+The WRN Variable & Fixed Ops Network is developing tools to exploit every opportunity to drive customer satisfaction at the dealership.
+And we’re extending a special invitation to every female working at a General Motors dealerships both in and out of the Women’s Retail Network to come join us.
 You are guaranteed to develop meaningful relationships with other women working in automotive retail that will help in with your business knowledge and professional development.

 Why is Fixed Ops so important to us?

 Sales and the Other Sales

 A dealership’s service department is often called both the “backend” and the “backbone” of the business.
 While Fixed and Variable Operations are located under the same roof, they are often viewed as worlds apart.
 NADA management instructor Bob Atwood urges owners to stop thinking of their dealerships as divided into a “sales department” and a “service department.”
 Atwood says the more accurate terms are a “sales department” (Variable Ops) and “another sales department” (Fixed Ops).
 Here’s why: